 - narcotic treatment programs including the use of buprenorphine, disulfiram, and naloxone

-Top 5 Rehab Centers In California That Accept Medicaid
+Top 5 Rehabilitation Centers In California That Accept Medicaid

-There are several drug abuse rehab centers in California that take Medicaid, and five were chosen for this list.
+Several drug abuse rehab centers in California accept Medicaid, and five were chosen for this list.

 The rehab centers in this list were selected for: